floriandejonckheere/powerampd/README.md

 # PoweraMPD

 PoweraMPD is an Android application that acts as a virtual MPD server interface to [Poweramp](http://powerampapp.com/).
-It is written to act exactly like the official MPD server following the [MPD protocol](http://www.musicpd.org/doc/protocol/).
-As such it should work with any MPD client.
+It is written to act as close to the official MPD server as possible following the [MPD protocol](http://www.musicpd.org/doc/protocol/).
+If you notice any incompatibilities with any MPD clients, please file an issue.

 ## MPD Protocol differences